wlallemand/nvim-config/README.md

     $ git clone https://github.com/wlallemand/nvim-config ~/.config/nvim/

-Then you can run `neovim` in console or `neovide` for the graphic interface.
+Then you can run `nvim` in console or `neovide` for the graphic interface.